aikonbrasil/web/_pages/about.md

 My bachelor in Electronic Engineering was done in San Marcos National University, in Lima, Perú.
 My Master degree in Electrical Engineering was done in the Pontifical Catholic University of Rio de Janeiro, Rio de Janeiro, Brazil.

-For more details, you can take a look to my CV.
+For more details, you can take a look to my CV..